naveengitboi/naveengitboi/README.md

 - 👀 I’m interested in Problem solving.
 - 🌱 I’m currently learning python and javascript
 - 💞️ I’m looking to collaborate on frontend projects
-- 📫 How to reach me naveenjangiti9@gmail.com , feel free to dm me on twitter @naveetweets, linkedin Naveen Jangiti
+- 📫 How to reach me naveenjangiti9@gmail.com , feel free to dm me on twitter @navetwets, linkedin Naveen Jangiti

 <!---
 naveengitboi/naveengitboi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.